Arizona

 Humphreys Peak

-Made to order — ships in 1–4 business days.
+Made to order.
+Ships flat in 1–4 business days.
 Shipping & returns

-Details
++ Details

 • 12 × 18 inches

-• Printed on 98 lb (160 gsm) archival cotton rag paper
+• Drawn on 98 lb (160 gsm) archival cotton paper

-• Drawn using precision technical pens and archival inks
+• Precision technical pens and archival inks

 • Signed and dated on the back

-• Ships flat, carefully protected and ready to frame
+• Ships flat, protected, ready to frame

 Each map begins with elevation data and is drawn by a pen plotter in our Vermont studio.
-The result merges mechanical precision with the organic texture and imperfections of real ink on paper.
+Mechanical precision, plus the texture and small imperfections of real ink on paper.

 This map reveals the radial symmetry of the old volcano.
 The contour lines fan outward from the summit ridge in concentric arcs, tightening where glacial cirques bite into the northeast face.
 The Inner Basin opens as a wide depression surrounded by the converging ridgelines of Humphreys, Agassiz, and Fremont peaks: a topographic signature of volcanic collapse and glacial erosion working in concert.